 Resume - Including church positions and service; secular occupations; community involvement; academic honors; and research, civic, or leadership awards

 Official Transcripts from all higher educational institutions previously attended

 Background check* - Background check to be filed online at Castle Branch, or call 1-888-666-7788 for more information.
 Please allow up to 2 weeks for us to receive the report.
 The package cost is $33.50, which must be ordered and purchased directly online by the applicant.
 The admissions office will supply the appropriate step-by-step directions on how to complete the background check.
 Please download instructions to order your background check and have it sent to the McAfee School of Theology at Mercer University.

 $50.00 application fee

-- Failure to undergo the background check will result in exclusion from admission consideration.
-If criminal behavior is detected in the background check, the student may not be admitted to McAfee School of Theology.
-Students may appeal the decision and will have the opportunity to present information to dispute the background check.
+*Failure to undergo the background check will result in exclusion from admission consideration.
+An individual with a criminal conviction is not automatically excluded from admission; the School will evaluate the time frame, nature, gravity, and relevancy of the conviction or charge offense in making a decision.
+Applicants may appeal the decision and will have the opportunity to present information to dispute the background check.